-To be considered for the fashion design studies minor, students must have completed 30 semester hours of college coursework and have a university cumulative GPA of at least 3.0.
+To be considered for the fashion design studies minor, students must have a university cumulative GPA of at least 3.0.

 FINE ARTS MINOR

 A minor in fine arts develops students' artistic skills and abilities.
 This program requires one seminar experience in Introduction to Contemporary Art and Visual Culture, foundation studies, introductory studios, and advanced studios.
 Studio courses are selected by the student and include drawing, painting, printmaking, video, photography, electronic art, ceramics, sculpture, and installation art